-In addition, to the above templates, TSMAD-the S-100WG is also developing an S-100 user guideinteroperability guidebook.
-This guidebook will outline how S-101 Electronic Navigational Datasets will be used in conjunction with other S-100 based datasets, such as S-102 - high resolution bathymetry, S-112 Real Time tidal data transfer, and S-412 Met-Ocean-Weather Forecasts.
+In addition, In addition, the S-100WG is also developing an S-100 interoperability guidebook.
+This guidebook will outline how S-101 ENC datasets will be used in conjunction with other S-100 based datasets, such as S-102 (high resolution bathymetry), S-112 (real time tidal data), and S-412 (met-ocean forecasts).
 This guidebook will include details how each type of product specification is integrated with each other in order to properly display without obscuring navigationally significant information.
 It is expected that the first draft of this guidebook will be available late 2016.
-The intent of this guide is to provide users new to S-100 an overview of S-100 and how to build a product specification.
-It will provide checklists of what is needed for a product specification and other useful guidance.
-This should be available mid 2014.